AdvisorySG/ghost-advisory-theme/README.md

 yarn dev
 ```

 Now you can edit `*.hbs`, `assets/css/` and `assets/js/` files, which will be compiled automatically.
-In order to speed up development with a local instance of Ghost, you can create a shortcut/symbolic link from this repository to `content/themes/ghost-advisory-theme/` in the root directory of your Ghost installation.
+In order to speed up development with a local instance of Ghost, you can create a symbolic link from this repository to `content/themes/ghost-advisory-theme/` in the root directory of your Ghost installation.
 Take note that if you add new post templates, you may need to restart Ghost manually for the changes to take place in the Admin panel.

 Alternatively (and more traditionally), the `zip` Gulp task packages the theme files into `dist/<theme-name>.zip`, which you can then upload to your site.